Ca-mega3-151/Sama/src/shared/ReactJS/components/DesignSystem/AntDesign/components/Layout/README.md

 # LayoutContent

-The `LayoutContent` component extends the `AntLayout.Content` component from Ant Design by providing additional customization and support for stricter type safety.
+The `LayoutContent` component extends the functionality of the Ant Design Layout Content component.
+It ensures that all props are type-checked more rigorously compared to the standard Ant Design Layout Content component.

 ## Props